Ask yourself the following questions:

 - Other Dates By appointment: contact Bonnie Edwards at firstname.lastname@example.org to schedule an appointment

-Preregister for a FAFSA Workshop at email@example.com.
+Preregister for a FAFSA Workshop by emailing us at email@example.com.
 Include your full name, B Number (if applicable), telephone number and the workshop you plan to attend.

 TIME TO RENEW YOUR FREE APPLICATION FOR FEDERAL STUDENT AID